chargehive/configuration/docs/chive.md

 ```
 Examples:
 * Delete a PolicyChargeExpiry config called "my-config": `chive delete PolicyChargeExpiry my-config`

-N.B. you cannot delete more than one config at a time.
+Please note you cannot delete more than one config at a time.

 ### Retrieve a specific ChargeHive configuration JSON file
 ```